 I recommend you review the trust agreement itself to see if it has a provision about "uneconomical administration" where it lays out a procedure whereby you can terminate the trust.
 If not, you may need to rely on the provisions of the default Wisconsin Trust Code.
-In some instances, it is possible...Read more »
+In some instances, it...Read more »

 Generally, the Personal Representative named in the Will is in charge of managing the property owned by the Estate and distributing it according to the scheme laid out in the Will.
 This usually includes the power to list and sell real estate, unless the will directs some other plan for the real...Read more »